neil7057/beach_hut_society/README.md

     *   A Comments Table - a comment or comments, attachhed to Thread and linked to the User who posted the comment, not necessarilly tehnsame user who posted the thread.
     *   A Tag Table - a category that can be attached to a post to assist with searches.
     *   A Thread-Tag Table to resolve a Many-to-Many relationship between Tags and Threads.
+    *   A Contact Table to hold messages for admin review and processing.

 -   #### Diagram
     <details><summary>Data Structure</summary>